pigeonburger/Arduino-Python3-Command-API/README.md

 This is my own fork of the [original](https://github.com/mkals/Arduino-Python3-Command-API) version of this repo.
 I've added some new commands to suit my needs and use cases for Arduino, and will continue adding my modifications here as I need them.

+To install, clone or download this repository to your computer, and run `python setup.py build install` in the newly downloaded folder.

 Below is the original README:

 ---------------